What About the Heat?

 Best Cable for High Power PoE

-LANmark-XTP, our Category 6A product, is our absolute best performing solution for High Power PoE.
-Its discontinuous shield has been specially designed to provide not only outstanding electrical performance without grounding, but also outstanding PoE performance.
-In a bundle of 240 cables (10 fully populated 24-port patch panels), with 100W (802.3bt) of power energizing every pair in the bundle, LANmark-XTP had a temperature rise of only 19˚C (66˚F) in the center most cable.
-In comparison, Category 5e products had a temperature rise of 37˚C (99˚F).
+LANmark-SST (Cat 6A) and LANmark-IP (Cat 5e) cables are the best-performing solutions for High Power PoE.
+LANmark-SST's specially designed insulated metallic isolation wrap acts like a heat sync to dissipate heat (without the need for grounding), whereas LANmark-IP’s larger AWG size and long twist lays minimize the amount of heat generated.
+Both products provide excellent PoE performance.
+In a bundle of 240 cables (10 fully populated 24-port patch panels), with 100W (802.3bt) of power energizing every pair in the bundle, LANmark-SST and LANmark-IP each had a temperature rise of only 19˚C in the centermost cable.
+In comparison, traditional Category 5e products had a temperature rise of 37˚C.

 Real World Testing